5 Weeks Pregnant: The 5th Week of Pregnancy

 What is happening with your baby?

 Your baby looks more like a tadpole than a baby at this point.
 Your baby’s heart is beating at a steady rhythm, and the structures that will become the eyes and ears are forming.
 The fetal skeleton is also beginning to form.

 How big is your baby?

 Your baby is still very small, measuring 0.118 inches (3 millimeters) long.
 At this point, your baby’s length is measured from the crown of the head to the bottom of the rear end (CRL).
 The CRL measurement is used until 20 weeks gestation, at which point it will change to measuring from crown to heel (CHL).

 What should you plan for this week?

 If you still have not arranged an appointment for your first prenatal visit, then you should go ahead and do so.
 If you are still interviewing doctors and/or midwives, you would want to begin narrowing it down to choose your provider.

 Tips for making your pregnancy better

 Tips for mom’s partner

 Try helping out with household tasks without being asked.
-This could be as simple as vacuuming, taking out the trash, or washing the dishes or making her favorite meal.
+This could be as simple as vacuuming, taking out the trash, washing the dishes or making her favorite meal.
 Be prepared to help her more, especially near delivery and after the baby has arrived.
 You will discover you can do alot more than you believed possible when it is required to care for your newborn.